 Written by Becky Tountas

-About the Author: After ten years as an attorney, Becky retired from the practice of law to become a stay-at-home mom.
-This gave her the opportunity to develop her lifelong love of writing.
-Today Becky is also a certified Holistic Health Coach and an ACE certified group fitness instructor.
+About the Author: Becky Tountas is a Certified Holistic Health Coach, a Stroller Strides Fitness Instructor and a stay at home mom to her daughter.
 She dreams of having more time to write, but usually spends her days chasing around her toddler instead.
 Check out Becky’s blog and catch up with her on Facebook and twitter.